 fill and no network pharmacy was available and you submitted the

 CMS also provides the following:

-Any payments a person makes during their plan’s coverage gap, if the plan has a coverage gap (for instance, the Pharmaceutical industry is paying 70% of your brand-name drug cost while you are in the Donut Hole and this 70% of retail cost is counted toward your TrOOP or Donut Hole exit point.
+- Any payments a person makes during their plan’s coverage gap.
+This includes what you pay and what others pay on your behalf (for instance, the brand-name drug manufacturer is paying 70% of your brand-name drug cost while you are in the Donut Hole and this 70% of retail cost is counted toward your TrOOP or Donut Hole exit point).
 For example, if you purchase a formulary brand-name Medicare

-Part drug in the 2019 Coverage Gap or Donut Hole - you will get the Donut Hole
+Part D drug in the 2020 Coverage Gap or Donut Hole - you will get the Donut Hole

 discount of 75% (you pay 25%) and get credit for 95% of the retail cost toward